-Around this area so close to the beach and warm Gulf waters, everyone is aware that April through August is turtle season.
+Around this area so close to the beach and warm Gulf waters, everyone is aware that April through October is turtle season.
 It has evolved into an almost sacred time when the huge sea turtles come on shore, dig a deep hole in the sand and lay a hundred or more tiny eggs.
 They cover the eggs and leave nature to take its course.
+The majority of nests are laid from May to August with about 50 nests laid each year on St Pete Beach (including Pass-a-Grill) beaches plus up to 100 on Shell Island and Outback Key.

 Modern civilization has placed this species in danger whose life expectancy is on the low side anyway.
 So man has taken charge to protect these sea creatures and help keep their population alive and strong.
 The state of Florida issues permits to individuals who are responsible for monitoring turtles on specific stretches of sandy beaches.

-Locally, Bruno Faulkenstein holds the state permit for St Pete Beach and Shell Island, and is president of Sea Turtle Trackers, a volunteer organization that monitors and protects seas turtles on our beaches.
+Locally, Bruno Faulkenstein holds the state permit for St Pete Beach, Shell Island & Outback Key, and is president of Sea Turtle Trackers, a volunteer organization that monitors and protects seas turtles on our beaches.
 On their early morning patrols, this group will record and cordon off the nests laid and covered during the night by momma turtles.
 Later in the season, they baby sit the nests to ensure the turtle hatchlings safely reach the sea.
 Volunteer “Turtle Man” Bruno has led the cause to protect sea turtles in our area for over thirty years.

 All of this being said, I’m going to share a story told to me by a cute personable sea turtle named Tessie.
 Tessie tells the sea turtle’s tale as lived by her own experiences.
 Enjoy.